Constitutional Court of the State of Berlin: Institutional history

 To rectify this situation, the Abgeordnetenhaus of Berlin passed a law on the establishment of a Berlin constitutional court in 1990, which entered into force on 2 December 1990.
 But even before the first election of judges for the newly established court, scheduled for 21 February 1991, the law had to be amended.
 The main reason for this were the rules on the compensation of the court's judges which were deemed to be unreasonably generous.

 On 26 March 1992, the Abgeordnetenhaus of Berlin finally elected the first nine judges of the court and on 21 May 1992 the newly established court rendered its first decision.
 Klaus Finkelnburg was elected to serve as the court's first president and Ehrhart Körting was chosen as its first vice-president.

 From 2007 to 2012, a woman headed the court for the first time – Margret Diwell.

 Major decisions

 The decision of 12 January 1993 (VerfGH 55/92), that the prosecution of Erich Honecker, the former Chairman of the State Council of East Germany, was incompatible with human dignity as enshrined in Article 1 of the Basic Law for the Federal Republic of Germany due to his state of health, caused considerable controversy.

 On 16 November 2022 (VerfGH 154/21), the court declared the 2021 Berlin state election void and ordered a repeat election within 90 days due to "serious systematic deficiencies in the preparation" of the 2021 election.
-The repeat election will happen on the last possible Sunday within this 90 days-period, thus on 12 February 2023.
+The repeat election happened on the last possible Sunday within this 90 days-period, thus on 12 February 2023.
 The annulment of the election was the first court-ordered voidance of a German state election since the 1991 Hamburg state election.